jakobhoeg/notester/README.md

 # Private AI-powered note-taking

-This is my submission to the [Google Chrome Built-in AI Challenge 2025](https://developer.chrome.com/blog/ai-challenge-2025).

 Notester is a fully private, client-side note-taking web application that leverages Chrome's Built-in AI APIs to provide powerful AI assistance without compromising your privacy.
 All your notes and AI processing stay on your device.

 ## Problem Statement